UMAprotocol/docs/docs/synthetic-tokens/long-short-pair.md

 All LSPs will use an approved DVM price identifier together with a financial product library.
 Any value that is potentially non-deterministic and requires an "off-chain" calculation should be part of the price identifer.
 The financial product library will be used to transform the value returned by the price identifier into a final settlement value within the desired bounded payout range.

 This can be done in a multitiude of ways to create different types of financial contracts.
-Some audited examples have already been created and are below.
+Some examples, that are currently being audited, have already been created and are below.

 - [Call options library](https://github.com/UMAprotocol/protocol/blob/master/packages/core/contracts/financial-templates/common/financial-product-libraries/contract-for-difference-libraries/CallOptionContractForDifferenceFinancialProductLibrary.sol)
 - [Linear payout libary](https://github.com/UMAprotocol/protocol/blob/master/packages/core/contracts/financial-templates/common/financial-product-libraries/contract-for-difference-libraries/LinearContractForDifferenceFinancialProductLibrary.sol)
 - [Range bond library](https://github.com/UMAprotocol/protocol/blob/master/packages/core/contracts/financial-templates/common/financial-product-libraries/contract-for-difference-libraries/RangeBondContractForDifferenceFinancialProductLibrary.sol)

 On deployment, the `financialProductLibraryAddress` should be set to the address of the desired financial product library.
-For a list of addresses for already deployed financial product libraries, refer here.
+For a list of addresses for already deployed financial product libraries, reach out to the UMA team on Discord.
 If your desired financial product library is not already deployed, refer [here](https://github.com/UMAprotocol/launch-emp#deploying-financial-product-libraries) for instructions on deploying and verifying your own financial product library contract.

 ## Launching a LSP